ltelab/disdrodb/docs/source/readers.rst

 3. Navigate to the disdrodb folder

 4. Start jupyter notebook

 	.. code-block:: bash

 		python -m notebook

 	It starts your default web browser with jupyter notebook main page.

-5. Navigate to ``disdrodb\L0\templates`` and double click on `data_analysis.ipynb`.
+5. Navigate to ``disdrodb\L0\templates`` and double click on `reader_preparation.ipynb`.

 6. You can now start using the tutorial notebook.